revbayes/revbayes.github.io/developer/README.md

 RevBayes is written in object-oriented C++.
 There is a heirarchy of classes, so developers will most often need to work with the 'abstract/parent' class.
 However, it's sometimes necessary to use sub-classes.
 You can follow the paths to the parent class through the code to find who owns a subclass.

-There are multiple levels within RevBayes:
+There are two main directories within RevBayes:

  * revlanguage

  * core

-**.h = header files** (where you define the class and reference the .cpp files.
+**.h = header files** (where you define the class and reference the .cpp files).

 **.cpp = C++ files** (where you implement the RevBayes functionality/distributions/etc. and reference the header file code).

-Note: Anytime you write anything new, you must add it to the "RbRegister_" file, located in /revlanguage/workspace/ (there are separate RbRegister files for adding new functions, distributions, moves, types, help documentation, etc.)
+Note: Anytime you write anything new, you must add it to an "RbRegister_" file, located in /revlanguage/workspace/ (there are separate RbRegister files for adding new functions, distributions, moves, types, help documentation, etc.)

 *In the backend, if you write a new function/distribution you must create files for it in both the revlanguage and the core folders.
 Specifics on this are included in the 'Implementing a Function' and 'Implementing a Distribution'*